ACAviation/ac-aviation-docs/docs/source/index.rst

 AC Aviation provides two (2) Beechjet 400 aircrafts dedicated for air ambulatory services and one Hawker 850XP for charter flight services.
-All aircraft are under the registration of Department of Civil Aviation (:abbr:`DCA`) Thailand.
+All aircraft are under the registration of Civil Aviation Authority of Thailand (:abbr:`CAAT`) ~DCA~.

 ============================
  AC Aviation Documentations